 Your visibility into Amazon is pretty limited.
 You can’t place pixels.
 If you send Facebook traffic, you’re not going to be able to see if someone purchased something.
 It does make it pretty challenging.
 But there are a couple of things you can do.

 Amazon has Amazon PPC.
-That’s really probably the number one source of traffic for most people on Amazon, and it’s very similar to Google paid search.
+That’s really probably the number one source of traffic for most people on Amazon, and it’s very similar to Google’s paid search.
 It’s nearly identical in many different ways.
 You’re bidding on keywords that people would search in the Amazon ecosystem.
-You’re setting up your brand terms and your research terms, and you’re harvesting different keywords.
+You’re setting up your brand and research terms, and you’re harvesting different keywords.

-Right now I’m trying to experiment a lot with Facebook ads and other different types of marketing like SMS and messenger to try to communicate with customers.
+Right now, I’m trying to experiment with Facebook ads and other different types of marketing like SMS and messenger to try to communicate with customers.
 I’m working on different ways to track traffic when it goes from off Amazon to on Amazon.
 It’s certainly challenging.